 -o outfile Where to write the resulting binary.
 By default, if the source program is named 'foo.fut', the binary will be named 'foo'. -v verbose Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. library Instead of compiling to an executable program, generate a Python module that can be ported by other Python code.
 The module will contain a class of the same name as the Futhark source file with .fut removed.
-Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value. -I dir,import dir Add directory to the list of directories searched when locating imported files.
-Werror Treat warnings as errors.
+Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value.
+Werror Treat warnings as errors. -h Print help text to standard output and exit.

-- -h Print help text to standard output and exit. - -V Print version information on standard output and exit.
+Print version information on standard output and exit.